Magellan lesson history Age of Exploration Renaissance and Reformation

 Magellan lesson

-Ferdinand Magellan grew up in Portugal, and started off his life sailing for the King of Portugal.
-By age 20 he was regularly sailing back and forth to India.
+Ferdinand Magellan grew up in Portugal and started his life sailing for the King of Portugal.
+By the age of 20, he was regularly sailing back and forth to India.
 Heading East around the Cape of Good Hope, a route Portugal had locked down.

 One of Magellan’s trips East brought the Spice Islands into his awareness, and he remembered the dreams of his hero, to sail West to India.
 The Spice Islands are significantly West, and he knew there had to be a route West to India.

-In his mind, like so many others you would travel West, and find a shortcut through Central America.
+In his mind, like so many others, you would travel West and find a shortcut through Central America.
 He went to the king of Portugal with his plan, and the king said, “Why would we do that?
 Going East is working great for us.”
-So Magellan headed over to Spain, who’d already proven they were willing to go West, and were having great luck exploring South America right now.
+So Magellan headed over to Spain, which had already proven it was willing to go West and was having great luck exploring South America at the time.
 Magellan was successful in getting funding, but his ships were not the best to be had.
-They leaked, and no one really wanted to sail with a Portuguese captain.
+They leaked, and no one wanted to sail with a Portuguese captain.

 He found the Straits of Magellan, which he called All Saints’ Channel, it was renamed after him later on.
 One of the ship’s captains was too scared to travel through the Strait, so he turned around and headed back to Spain.